serdukow/battery-care/README.md

 ## IMPORTANT

-This application is not signed by Apple Dudes, because I'm not paying for an Apple Developer Account, so to allow unsigned apps Go to System Preferences>Privacy & Security>Security>Allow application download from choose App Store and indetified developers
+This application is not signed by Apple Dudes, because I'm not paying for an Apple Developer Account, so to allow unsigned apps Go to System Preferences>Privacy & Security>Security>Allow applications downloaded from...
+Choose App Store and indetified developers

 ## License